b-ritter/health-tracker/README.md

 ## Installation
 Fork or download the repo [here at GitHub](https://github.com/b-ritter/health-tracker).

-Open index.html in a browser and search for the foods you have eaten today.
+Open index.html in a browser, create an anyonymous user account and search for the foods you have eaten today.

 ### Your Health Tracker Account
 If you have not logged-in already, Health Tracker will ask you to choose a user